-Now chat with Big B's voice on Amazon Alexa for Rs 149 in India
+Now Chat With Big B's Voice On Amazon Alexa For Rs 149 In India

 Amazon on Thursday said it has made India's first celebrity voice feature on Alexa available with the legendary Amitabh Bachchan, and the users in India can add his amazing voice to their Alexa experience on Echo devices for an introductory price of Rs 149 for one year.

-New Delhi: The customers need to press the mic icon on the Amazon shopping app (Android only) and say "Alexa, introduce me to Amitabh Bachchan" to start the purchase and interact with Bachchan's voice using the wake word 'Amit ji'.
+The customers need to press the mic icon on the Amazon shopping app (Android only) and say "Alexa, introduce me to Amitabh Bachchan" to start the purchase and interact with Bachchan's voice using the wake word 'Amit Ji'.

 The company said that the celebrity experience features content handpicked by Bachchan includes stories from his life, a selection of poems by his father, tongue twisters, motivational quotes, and more.